 Information for Incoming Biochemistry MS and PhD Students:

-Two separate examinations in physical chemistry and biochemistry will be administered to all incoming biochemistry graduate students during the orientation week, which is the week before school begins in fall semester.
-These tests consist of multiple choice questions designed to test a broad knowledge of the two subject areas.
-The purpose of these exams is to determine courses to be taken by each student.
-The table below summarizes scores needed to exempt students from certain courses, and options available to the student if a passing score is not achieved.
-This may be achieved by either passing the diagnostic exams administered in the week before classes Physical Biochemistry (BCHM 850) and achieving a B+ or better in BCHM 851 and BCHM 852.
-Passing scores for the diagnostics are shown below.
+One diagnostic examination in biochemistry will be administered to all incoming biochemistry graduate students during the orientation week, which is the week before school begins in fall semester.
+The test consists of multiple choice questions designed to test a broad knowledge in biochemistry.
+The purpose of the exam is to determine courses to be taken by each student.
+The tables below summarize scores needed to exempt students from certain courses, and options available to the student if a passing score is not achieved.
+This may be achieved by either passing the diagnostic exam administered in the week before classes or achieving a B or better for MS students, and a B+ or better for PhD students in BCHM 851 and BCHM 852.
+Passing scores for the diagnostic exam are shown below.

 a.
 Second-Year Exam - Qualifying Exam - Part 1

 During the spring of the second year, the student will prepare and defend a written research proposal on a topic that is outside the thesis topic.
 To begin this process, the student will discuss possible topics with committee members.
 The student will then submit a one-page pre-proposal in February to the Guidance Committee.
 For the Second-Year Exam, the Guidance Committee consists of a minimum of three members from the Graduate Program in Biochemistry including the thesis advisor; up to two other members can be added to this committee.
 This pre-proposal will briefly outline the topic, identify the problem that will be the focus, and state the means proposed to address the problem.
 The committee will meet and evaluate the pre-proposal based on its general appropriateness.
 The student will then prepare an eight- to 10-page proposal research plan only (single spaced, one-inch margins, 12-point type).
 References should be included but will not count in the page tally.